-The draft EIS has been prepared as part of the EIS process and is on public notification between 16 July to 17 September 2020.
-During this time members of the public and government entities have the opportunity to view the draft EIS and provide written representations.
+The draft EIS was prepared as part of the EIS process and was placed on public notification between 16 July to 17 September 2020.
+During this time members of the public and government entities provided written representations.

-To view the EIS and find out about the process for providing written representations, visit the dedicated Integrated Resource Recovery Facility EIS webpage on the ACT Environment, Planning and Sustainable Development directorate (EPSDD) website.
+To view the EIS and the written representations, visit the dedicated Integrated Resource Recovery Facility EIS webpage on the ACT Environment, Planning and Sustainable Development directorate (EPSDD) website.

 More information on the EIS process is provided on the ACT EPSDD EIS webpage.

-In preparing the draft EIS, Pre-EIS consultation has been undertaken to inform the development of the draft EIS through three engagement stages.
+In preparing the draft EIS, Pre-EIS consultation was undertaken to inform the development of the draft EIS through three engagement stages.
 A fourth engagement stage was undertaken following publication of the draft EIS.
 The four stages of community and stakeholder engagement for the Project are outlined below:

 - Stage 1 consultation (July – September 2018) engaged government and regulatory agencies to help shape the scope of this EIS and better understand ACT regulatory requirements.
 Initial community council contact was also made here to introduce the project and identify future contacts.